-Particular examples of strengths and good practice are included in the concluding comments section of the report.
+Particular examples of strengths and good practice are included in the concluding comments section of the report, along with advice and guidance on how to improve systems further.

 The HTA's regulatory requirements

 The HTA must assure itself that the Designated Individual, Licence Holder, premises and practices are suitable.